Patrizio Buanne: Viva la Dolce Vita (2015)

-On his fourth worldwide release, Viva la Dolce Vita (Universal Music), he remained true to his reputation as an “Ambassador for the Italian song” while also broadening his horizons by putting an international slant on his natural way with both previously published and original songs.
-Among the tracks, he gave spirited interpretations of Neapolitan, Sicilian and more Italian standards such as “Gli occhi miei” (Help yourself) the Tom Jones hit or Charlie Chaplin's “Smile,” in Italian.
+On his fourth worldwide release, Viva la Dolce Vita (Universal Music), he interpreted Neapolitan, Sicilian and more Italian standards such as "Gli occhi miei" ("Help Yourself") by Tom Jones, and Charlie Chaplin's "Smile" in Italian.

-BRAVO Patrizio (2016)
+Bravo Patrizio (2016)

-During his worldwide promotion of Viva la Dolce Vita, his team assured him the interest of more concerts not just through the United States, but also confirming national tours in 2016 and 2017 in Australia, South Africa, Europe, Latin America and Asia; presenting Patrizio with an award for worldwide multiplatinum sales and a release of the most popular songs of his first 10 years compiled in one CD, named BRAVO Patrizio (Universal Music).
+During his worldwide promotion of Viva la Dolce Vita, his team assured him the interest of more concerts not just through the United States, but also confirming national tours in 2016 and 2017 in Australia, South Africa, Europe, Latin America and Asia; presenting Patrizio with an award for worldwide multi-platinum sales and a release of the most popular songs of his first 10 years compiled in one CD, named Bravo Patrizio (Universal Music).

-Italianissimo (2017) and Me Enamoré
+Italianissimo (2017)

-While working on his first Spanish speaking album, planning for a 2017 release, his first single, “Me Enamoré”, has been released and promoted as the main theme for the Mexican soap opera “El Vuelo de la Victoria”.
-His album, Italianissimo was released in February 2018.
-The songs he recorded for this album are Ti Amo; Su di noi; Bella notte/Non dimenticar; Volare; Ciao bambina; Eh Campari; Il cuore è uno zingaro; Brand New Word For Sexy; Only Your Love Takes Me Home; Angel; A puro dolor (Purest of Pain); Caruso; What Now My Love; Oh, Marie; Angelina/Zooma, Zooma; Esta Cobarida; Tú Y Yo; Te amo (Ti amo); Ángel; El Corazón Es Un Gitano (Il cuore è uno zingaro).
+While working on his first Spanish-language album, planning for a 2017 release, his first single, "Me Enamoré", was released and promoted as the main theme for the Mexican soap opera El Vuelo de la Victoria.
+His album Italianissimo was released in February 2018.
+The songs he recorded for this album include "Ti Amo", "Su di noi", "Bella notte/Non dimenticar"; and "Volare".